Urobobros/SimpleWhpDemo/readme.md

 handlers for services such as `INT 10h` for text output and `INT 13h` for disk reads.
 Real‑mode programs rely on these services to print messages or cleanly terminate.
+When the full AMI BIOS is provided instead of the minimal firmware, the emulator checks that the ROM's reset vector also contains a far jump and prints its destination.
 To build the firmware, go to the test cases directory and execute:
 ```bat
 nasm ivt.asm -o ivt.fw -l ivt.lst